 “What do they look like?”

 “Lilly!”
-Dr. Embry snapped as Phineas swallowed and shrank in on himself.
+Dr. Embry gasped as Phineas swallowed and shrank in on himself.
 “You will wait for your turn, and you will not ask those kinds of questions right now.”

-“I didn’t mean to hurt you, Lilly, but it isn’t your turn,” the doctor said.
+“I didn’t mean to hurt you, Lilly, but it isn’t your turn,” the doctor explained.
 “You must wait your turn.”

 “I don’t know.
 I forgot.”

-His grey eyes lit up.
+His gray eyes lit up.
 “Oh!
 I’m good at drawing!”
 He dove into his backpack and pulled out a sketchpad.
 After flipping through a few pages, he held up a picture of a black dog with red eyes.
 “See?
-This is something I’ve seen before.
-I call him Sam.
+This Sam.
 Sometimes he stares at me when I’m in bed, but only when I’m having an episode.”

 Lilly looked up and reached out to take hold of the pad, but Phineas drew back.
 “Um, I don’t let people touch my book.”

-“I’ll let you see mine,” she said, pulling out a piece of paper and holding it out.
+“I’ll let you see mine.”
+She pulled out a piece of paper and held it out.

-“This is pretty,” he said, trying to hand it back as he reached out to take his drawing pad.
+“This is pretty.”
+He handed it back as he reached out to take his drawing pad.

-“Some of these are scary,” she said, her excitement subdued as she turned the pages.
+“Some of these are scary.”
+Her excitement was subdued as she turned the pages.
 “You see them?”

-“Yes…” His fingers twitched, and he began to look distressed, so Dr. Embry spoke.
+“Yes…” His fingers twitched, and he looked distressed, so Dr. Embry spoke.

 “Give Phineas his book back, Lilly.
 He wants it back.”

-Lilly’s gaze shot over to the man, clearly surprised, but she gave Phineas the sketchpad.
-He checked it for damage then stashed it carefully back in his bag.
+Lilly’s gaze jumped to Phineas, and she gave him the sketchpad.
+He checked it for damage, then stashed it back in his bag.

-“What else am I supposed to say?” he asked, glancing at the doctor.
+“What else am I supposed to say?” he asked.

-“What interests you and your favorite song,” Christopher said, crossing his arms and looking at the ceiling, his irritation almost palpable.
+“What interests you, and your favorite song.”
+Christopher crossed his arms and looked at the ceiling, his irritation almost palpable.